Course Code: GES248

 Nikki Choyce, PMP has been involved in the project management field for almost 20 years and has worked as a consultant and trainer for much of that time.
 She is a Project Management Professional (PMP) and very active in the project management community.
 She has worked in a variety of industries, including Information Technology, Insurance, Manufacturing, Marketing, Aerospace, Construction, and Telecommunications.
 She has worked with Microsoft Project for over 10 years.

 Erica Kirwan has more than 15 years of experience in process and project management.
 Previously, Kirwan served as Senior Project Manager for a Fortune 200 financial services company.
 She earned an Advanced Project Management Certification from Stanford University.
-She also holds a Bachelor of Science in Computer Information Systems and a Master of Public Administration.
+She also holds a Bachelor of Science degree in Computer Information Systems and a master's degree in Public Administration.

 There are no prerequisites to take this course.